Jab Harry Met Sejal: Reception

 NDTV gave JHMS 2/5 and wrote, "It is cinema's equivalent of a shiny bauble that glitters wholly in vain.
 Watch it only if you fancy a vicarious romp through Europe with an off-colour megastar trying hard to get going".
 Shubhra Gupta, critic of Indian Express gave JHMS 1.5 stars out of 5 stars while calling it a dud.
 Giving Jab Harry Met Sejal 2 stars out of 5, Hindustan Times wrote, "Lethargic storytelling kills Shah Rukh Khan-Anushka Sharma's film.
 It's a big disappointment to see Shah Rukh Khan returning to his comfort zone and yet not performing on top of his powers."
 Bollywood Hungama gave the film 2 stars out of 5 and wrote, "Jab Harry Met Sejal has its moments.
 But the film is riddled with cliches and flaws that takes the film down, thanks to the poor script."
 Rajeev Masand of News18 wrote "After successfully exploiting themes of self-discovery in Jab We Met (2007) and Rockstar (2011), it became clear watching Tamasha (2015) that Imtiaz may be running out of ideas.
 There are just so many times you can romanticize self-healing and coming-of-age before it all starts to feel contrived.
 In the case of this film, frankly Harry and Sejal come off as characters in search of a plot."
 Anupama Chopra of Film Companion wrote "The problem is that Imtiaz is unable to mould the larger-than-life romantic persona of Shah Rukh into his own more bruised brand of romance.
 Twenty-two years later, Shah Rukh is still Raj – tender, sensitive and resolutely chaste – at least with the woman he loves."

+In a retrospective assessment, during his appearance on the podcast Unfiltered by Samdish, Imtiaz Ali stated that the film was a missed opportunity, rating the film a 3 out of 10.